-While traditional warehousing systems require that a distributor has stocks of product on hand to ship to your customers, a cross-docking system focuses on using the best technology and business systems to create a JIT (just-in-time) shipping process.
+While traditional warehousing systems require that a distributor has stocks of products on hand to ship to your customers, a cross-docking system focuses on using the best technology and business systems to create a JIT (just-in-time) shipping process.

-In a system with incoming trucking docks and outgoing trucking docks, a cross-docking warehouse may move product directly from receivables to outgoing shipping without long-term storage.
+In a system with incoming trucking docks and outgoing trucking docks, a cross-docking warehouse may move products directly from receivables to outgoing shipping without long-term storage.
 As you will see below, there are many benefits that a 3PL team using cross-docking can offer your business.

 Inventory storage takes up square footage in warehouses.
 Every time you are storing inventory long-term, you are renting that square footage from your logistics partner.
-Although there are times when this is an absolute necessity (in the interest of timeliness, large inventory manufacturing runs, anticipated demand spikes, etc.), often these costs can be avoided through shipping items right when it is ordered and using cross-docking to get it to it’s destination as fast as possible.
+Although there are times when this is an absolute necessity (in the interest of timeliness, large inventory manufacturing runs, anticipated demand spikes, etc.), often these costs can be avoided through shipping items right when it is ordered and using cross-docking to get them to its destination as fast as possible.

 Build One Shipping Relationship